Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

     <img src="./media/Lab9/converted.png" alt="Converted result" height="600">

-# Step 3 - Transition to Azure DevOps Pipelines (Optional Lab)
+# Step 3 - (Optional) Leverage Azure DevOps Pipelines

 Similar to Bicep adoption, not all customers may be using GitHub repos and/or GitHub Actions.
 CARML is able to be hosted in a GitHub repo and deployed with Azure DevOps Pipelines or it can completely be ran out of Azure DevOps.
 The following will demonstrate how CARML can enable users to do Infrastructure-as-Code deployments with Azure DevOps Pipelines: